 Sprinklers irrigation method

 Sprinklers are great for irrigation and can even save you water, regardless of the size of land you are using.
-Home gardens can mostly use small sprinklers, but larger sprinklers with plenty of coverage will need to be used if you have a lot of land to irrigate.
+Home gardens can mostly use small sprinklers, but larger sprinklers with plenty of coverage will need to be used if you have several lands to irrigate.

 One of the best things about this method is that it can be automated on a timer.
 You can set the time to where the sprinkler system can turn on every single day.
 Plus, you can allow it to run for a certain amount of time.

-Though it is affordable and easy to set up, the costs for upkeep may run a little higher than expected.
+Though it is affordable and easy to set up, upkeep costs may run a little higher than expected.
 If you have the cash on hand, you may consider the idea of using this kind of irrigation system for your land.

 Which is Better?